Over 2-day period, 4 COVID-19 deaths reported in Trumbull County

-TRUMBULL CO., Ohio (WKBN) – For this Monday and Tuesday, the Trumbull County Combined Health District is reporting four new deaths in the county, bringing the total to 44.
+TRUMBULL CO., Ohio (WYTV) – For this Monday and Tuesday, the Trumbull County Combined Health District is reporting four new deaths in the county, bringing the total to 44.

 Also between the two days, 19 new cases were reported, now totaling 542.
 Of those cases, 216 are males and 326 are females, ranging in age from less than 1 to 101.